troglobit/mini-snmpd/README.md

 - For info about licensing, see the file [COPYING][license]
 - For info about using the program, see the file [mini-snmpd.8][man]
+- For the list of supported MIBs and objects, see the file [MIBS.md][mibs]
 - For info about how to (cross)compile the program, see the file [Makefile][build]
 - For info about how to extend the MIB, see the file [README.develop][contrib]